 J.D., Queen’s University, 2018C

-Before attending Queen’s Law, Dan earned a Bachelor of Arts Honours degree in History at Trent University.
-He is proud to have graduated on the President’s and Dean’s Honour Roll and to have received three awards for his History research work.
+I first joined the team in the summer of 2017 while attending law school at Queen’s University.
+Previously, I earned my Bachelor of Arts Honours degree in History from Trent University.
+I graduated on the President’s and Dean’s Honour Roll and received three awards for my academic research projects.

 I graduated from Queen’s in 2018 with my Juris Doctor (JD) degree.
 While there, I also won several awards – including for the highest standing in Criminal Law, Legal Skills, Torts, and Advanced Legal Research.

 When I joined Aitken Robertson, I articled under Richard Aitken – an experienced defence counsel with a focus on DUI law.
 Since being called to the Ontario Bar in 2019, my practice has focused exclusively on criminal defence with an emphasis on DUI and Charter law.
 I understand that criminal charges can seem foreign and stressful to many clients.
 I will always take the extra time to explain the process to you.

 I have been successful in litigating at trial for matters including DUI charges and sexual assault.
 I have also been able to negotiate favourable resolutions for my clients.

 As a Peterborough native, I am excited and thankful to be able to practice in my hometown.
 Outside of the office, I enjoy spending time with friends and family on Weslemkoon Lake.
 I love everything outdoors – including fishing, ATV-ing, snowmobiling, and spending time on the water.
 I am also passionate about cooking and am always trying new recipes and techniques.